The Bourne Identity (2002 film): Casting

 Liman approached a wide range of actors for the role of Bourne, including Brad Pitt, who turned it down to star in Spy Game, as well as Russell Crowe, Arnold Schwarzenegger, Tom Cruise and Sylvester Stallone, before he eventually cast Damon.
 Liman found that Damon understood and appreciated that, though The Bourne Identity would have its share of action, the focus was primarily on character and plot.
 Damon, who had never played such a physically demanding role, insisted on performing many of the stunts himself.
 With stunt choreographer Nick Powell, he underwent three months of extensive training in stunt work, the use of weapons, boxing, and the Filipino martial art eskrima.
-He eventually performed a significant number of the film's stunts himself, including hand-to-hand combat and climbing the safe house walls near the film's conclusion.
+He eventually performed a significant number of the film's stunts himself, including hand-to-hand combat and scaling the exterior wall of the safe house near the film's conclusion.

 Liman initially intended to cast Sarah Polley in the role of Marie, but she declined.
 After Franka Potente was cast instead, the role was rewritten from a Canadian economist to a German drifter.